Monday, February 29, 2016

 BBQ Pork Belly

-I have recently been reading several articles that spout the virtues of BBQ'd pork belly so I decided to give it a try but trying to find a pork belly is not the easiest thing to find in stock at your local grocery store.
-I checked a source two on the Internet and the prices ranged from 15-50 dollars per pound.
-For me these costs were outrageously outrageous.
-Seriously folks, how many of us can afford $50.00 per pound for fatty pork.
+I have recently been reading several articles that spout the virtues of BBQ'd pork belly, so I decided to give it a try.
+However, trying to find a pork belly in stock at your local grocery store is a challenging thing.
+I checked a source or two online, and the prices ranged from 15-50 dollars per pound.
+For me, these costs were outrageously outrageous.
+Seriously, folks, how many of us can afford $50.00 per pound for fatty pork?

-I made some inquires with grocery stores near my home (a few miles from New Orleans) when amazingly I found a Winn Dixie store who had one.
-The meat market manager told me that he had received an order from someone who wanted three belly's but since there were four to a case he had the remaining one in the freezer.
+I made some inquiries with grocery stores near my home (a few miles from New Orleans) when, amazingly, I found a Winn Dixie store that had one.
+The meat market manager told me that he had received an order from someone who wanted three bellies, but since there were four to a case, he had the remaining one in the freezer.

-It was a tad bit more than 14 Lbs and much more than I had planned on buying and obviously that's a bunch of belly and I was worried about the cost.
-I had hoped that the per pound cost would be somewhere in the $5-$6 bracket I was shocked when he charged me $2.08 per pound.
+It was more than 14 Lbs and much more than I had planned on buying.
+That's a bunch of bellies, and I was worried about the cost.
+I had hoped that the per-pound cost would be somewhere in the $5-$6 bracket.
+I was shocked when he charged me $2.08 per pound.

 Enough about that; so what exactly is a pork belly?
-Well its exactly that, the belly of a pig that is most often used to create one of the tastiness pieces of meat known as...
-Bacon.
+Well, it's exactly that—the belly of a pig that is most often used to create one of the tastiest pieces of meat known as bacon.

-To make bacon, the pork belly is cured and cold smoked, but for BBQ it is not cured or brined but smoked for hours until the fat had rendered and the meat is as tender as a fine steak.
+To make bacon, the pork belly is cured and cold-smoked, but for BBQ, it is not cured or brined but smoked for hours until the fat has been rendered and the meat is as tender as a fine steak.
 Just think of BBQed pork belly as high-end pulled pork from a pork butt.

-I trimmed the belly into several manageable pieces leaving one large piece to cook but since this was the only piece of meat that I was cooking I used my Weber Performer Deluxe instead of my Weber 22 inch WSM.
+I trimmed the belly into several manageable pieces, leaving one large piece to cook.
+Since this was the only piece of meat I was cooking, I used my Weber Performer Deluxe instead of my Weber 22-inch WSM.

-I set up the Performer fueled with Kingston charcoal and hickory chunks and hoped to smoke the belly at 225-250 degrees but that was not working.
-Suffice it to say, 300 degrees worked without a hiccup.
+I set up the Performer fueled with Kingston charcoal and hickory chunks and hoped to smoke the belly at 225-250 degrees, but that was not working.
+Suffice it to say that 300 degrees worked without a hiccup.

-After about an hour I was enjoying the wonderful smell of BBQ pork in my kitchen so I pulled it from the oven.
-It was oh so tender so I stripped it of its foil and placed to on a cooling rack to set.
+After about an hour, I was enjoying the wonderful smell of BBQ pork in my kitchen, so I pulled it from the oven.
+It was oh-so-tender, so I stripped it of its foil and placed it on a cooling rack to set.

-With fat rendered, the succulent and juicy belly meat was indeed a culinary experience.
+The succulent and juicy belly meat was a culinary experience with fat rendered.

 2 comments: